AndyWongCC/VirtralVacationWebsite/README.md

-# VirtralVacationWebsite
+### VirtralVacationWebsite

-A website designed with the theme of Virtual Vacation, using simple HTML and CSS language.
+A website built on the theme of unreal travel.
+Equipped with top navigation bar and picture zoom introduction.
+In addition to introducing topics, the website also configures subscription services and contact services.